 You already know that consistent review is critical to memorizing anything – memories naturally decay over time.
 And if you’ve read some of my previous writing on spaced repetition, you understand the idea that you should space out your Scripture review at strategically increasing intervals.

-But today we’re going to explore a new idea that combines spaced repetition with habit stacking.
+But today we’re going to explore a new idea that combines spaced repetition with spiritual habits through habit stacking.
 And in a genius move that nobody could have seen coming, I’m calling it “spaced stacking”.

 The Art of Habit Stacking for Bible Memory